January 11th, 2021 Last Updated on: April 5th, 2021

 What does it mean to be a federally recognized Native American tribe?

-Federal recognition offers tribes the opportunity of self-government, self-determination assistance, and Federal-Tribal trust.
+Federal recognition offers tribes opportunities for self-government, self-determination assistance, and Federal-Tribal trust.

 Tribes that are not formally acknowledged by the BIA face a lack of complete self-governance, assistance, finances, fishing and hunting rights, land rights, health services, and are at risk of government mistreatment of their sovereignty.